BobMcDear/tello-face-tracker/README.md

 python main.py --model_file res10_300x300_ssd_iter_140000.caffemodel --proto_file deploy.prototxt.txt
 ```

-The modules may also be used out-of-the-box.
+The implemented modules may also be used out-of-the-box.
 They include,

 * ```face_detection.py```:
   * ```get_caffe_net```: Reads a Caffe network with OpenCV